 'Compulsive, eloquent and profoundly troubling.
 One of those rare books which embrace the genuine complexity of real life.' - Mark Haddon, author of The Curious Incident of the Dog in the Night-time

-Crime, even the darkest and most unspeakable acts, can happen to any one of us, and as Alexandria pores over the facts of the murder, she finds herself thrust into the complicated narrative of Ricky's childhood.
-And by examining minute details of Ricky's case, she is forced to face her own story, to unearth long-buried family secrets, to reckon with how her own past colours her view of his crime.
+Law student Alexandria Marzano-Lesnevich, working on a retrial fordeath-row convicted murderer and child molester, Ricky Langley, finds herself thrust into the tangledstory of his childhood.
+As she examines theminute details of Ricky's case, she is forced to face her own history, to unearth long-buried family secrets, andto reckon with how her own past colours her view of his crime.

-As enthralling as true-crime classics such as In Cold Blood and Midnight in the Garden of Good and Evil and broadcast phenomena such as Making a Murderer and Serial, The Fact of a Body is a groundbreaking, heart-stopping investigation into how the law is personal, composed of individual stories and proof that arriving at the truth is more complicated, and powerful, than we could ever imagine.
+As enthralling as true-crime classics such as In Cold Blood and Midnight in the Garden of Good and Evil and broadcast phenomena such as The Keepers, Making a Murderer and Serial, The Fact of a Body is a groundbreaking, heart-stopping investigation into how the law is personal, composed of individual stories and proof that arriving at the truth is more complicated, and powerful, than we could ever imagine.